jmerle/freedom-from-uncertainty/README.md

 ## Approach
 To predict the price of a record (a row in the dataset), I used Python to find correlations between all variables and the target (the price).
 I used a simple regression model to generate the coefficients of all correlating variables, which I then converted into Kotlin code which runs the model against the test dataset.

-Besides the existing features, I also added additional features for the future and past values of all feature columns to see if there is a correlation between the price and a future and/or past value.
+Besides the existing features, I also added additional features for the future values of all feature columns to see if there is a correlation between the price and a future value.
 To explain this better, imagine the following dataset:

 | ID | SMA |
 |----|-----|